Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 Ranging from 0-10, Limit Points represent how strained the Exalt is—how much wear and tear their psyche and soul is under.

-If the character reaches 10 Limit, or if they fail on their Limit Trigger, the character will enter into a Limit Break.
+If the character reaches 10 Limit, or if they fail their Limit Check, the character will enter into a Limit Break.

 ### Gaining Limit

-A character gains Limit by either purposefully choosing it as a Drawback, or whenever their deeply-held beliefs or Intimacies are plausibly in threat.
+A character gains Limit by either pushing their character with their Excellency, or by encountering an event which the Player has written as particularly aggravating to their flaw.

+&lt;&lt;TODO&gt;&gt;

 Whenever a character gains limit, they also must make a roll as though they had encountered their Limit Trigger.